enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 Enonic Market
 -------------
-Enonic Market is now available, Indirectly a part of Enonic XP - providing easy access to applications, libraries and starters built by Enonic or other 3rd party vendors.
+Enonic Market is now available, indirectly a part of Enonic XP - providing easy access to applications, libraries and starters built by
+Enonic or other 3rd party vendors.
 Market applications can even be installed directly from XP.
-Check it out: https://enonic.com/market
+Check it out: https://market.enonic.com

 .. image:: images/enonic-market.jpg